New Mexico Construction Accident Lawyers

 If you have been injured in a construction accident and would like to learn more about your rights, call Zinda Law Group at (800) 863-5312 to receive a free case evaluation with one of our experienced New Mexico construction accident lawyers.

-WHAT TO DO AFTER A CONSTRUCTION ACCIDENT
+WHAT SHOULD I DO AFTER A CONSTRUCTION ACCIDENT?

 Knowing how to appropriately respond to a construction accident may help protect not only your health and well-being, but also your legal rights.
 Listed below are several steps you should take following a construction accident.